The Forces Of Influence Felt Between The Two Principal Characters Of A Story

 A Bridge between Connection and Influence

-Think of the Overall Story Throughline as the linchpin between the Main Character and Influence Character perspectives.
-The character who changes their resolve will share the same
+Think of the Objective Story Throughline as the linchpin between the Main Character and Influence Character perspectives.
+The character who changes their resolve will share the same Problem and Solution elements with the Objective Story.
+The character who remains steadfast in their resolve shares the Focus and Response with the Objective Story.
+Why?

 The Steadfast character handles the work needed to solve the problem, the Change character manages the dilemma created by the problem.
 This work/dilemma relationship is a dynamic pairing seen in the process of human problem solving.
 It works as both an influence and a connection between the two Throughlines.
 The one doing the work influences the one facing the dilemma and vice-versa.